DAVID VAN DRUNEN

 Joe is a lifelong analog gamer, who loves teaching others all about tabletop board game design.

-He has taught at the University of Laurier’s Game Design and Development Program and he’s a published author of an acclaimed book, entitled: “The Board Game Designer’s Guide:The Easy 4 Step Process to Create Amazing Games that People Can’t Stop Playing”.
+He has taught at the University of Laurier’s Game Design and Development Program and he’s a published author of the #1 Bestseller book: “The Board Game Designer’s Guide:The Easy 4 Step Process to Create Amazing Games that People Can’t Stop Playing”.

 His games are very intelligently developed and always fun.
 He enjoys sharing sage advice and good guidance with other board game designers, who benefit greatly from his knowledge.